Overview of the best photonics books: 2025 update

 Under the experimental techniques of quantum optics, the book covers the two main techniques used by researchers and engineers working at the forefront of the field – the photon-counting technique and the detection of continuous photo-currents.

-For the photon-counting technique, the main applications considered are multi-photon interference and entanglement.
 Whereas for the detection of continuous photo-currents, the applications considered are homodyne detection and quantum measurement of continuous variables.

 The book concludes with the consideration of quantum noise in phase measurement and an appendix.